fastruby/rails_stats/README.md

 ```

+### Things it knows about

+* Any concepts you've added within an `app` directory
+* Configuration files
+* Library files
+* Gems that you've embedded in the project
+* Engines and their code
+* RSpec and Cucumber Tests

 ### TODO

-* option to print out by app directory (stats per engine)
+* Option to print out by app directory (stats per engine)
 * Add views (jbuilder, erb, haml) but don't count towards ratios
-* Support JS for projects that have it in public
+* Support JS for projects that have it in public (but not compiled)
-* Add css but don't count towards ratios
+* Add CSS but don't count towards ratios
-* output other metrics like number of tables and columns
+* Output other metrics like number of tables and columns
-* test unit support
+* Test unit support
+* Different output formatters
+* Switch to Rake?